pavel-zeman/uubookkit-ext/README.md

 Keyboard shortcuts:
 - *ESC* closes edit window.
 - *E* starts edit mode of the page and all its sections.
+- *E* in edit mode clicks any visible pencil icon
 - *Shift+E* does the same as *E* and additionally starts edit mode of all sub-sections.
 This make take a couple of seconds for a page with a complex structure!
 And it also does not work in all cases, because some sub-sections are loaded lazily.
 - *Ctrl+S* saves the data in edit mode and ends the edit mode.
 - *Ctrl+Q* or *Alt+N* or *Alt+Shift+N* (depending on browser) focuses the quick search field at the top of the page.